CryptusDE/NW-Tools/README.md

 # NW-Tools
-Small DOS tools to check the IPX protocal / NetWare client status.
+Small DOS tools to check the IPX protocol / NetWare client status.

 A collection of simple DOS programs to check the status of loaded IPX drivers and the NetWare client (NETX/VLM), mainly for use in batch files.